chinapedia/wikipedia.abstract.en/Page/Boron_nitride.md

 DIELECTRIC PROPERTIES.
 Atomically thin hexagonal boron nitride is an excellent dielectric substrate for graphene, molybdenum disulphide (MoS₂), and many other 2D material-based electronic and photonic devices.
 As shown by electric force microscopy (EFM) studies, the electric field screening in atomically thin boron nitride shows a weak dependence on thickness, which is in line with the smooth decay of electric field inside few-layer boron nitride revealed by the first-principles calculations.[74]

 RAMAN CHARACTERISTICS.
 Raman spectroscopy has been a useful tool to study a variety of 2D materials, and the Raman signature of high-quality atomically thin boron nitride was first reported by Gorbachev et al.[75] and Li et al.[76] However, the two reported Raman results of monolayer boron nitride did not agree with each other.
 Cai et al., therefore, conducted systematic experimental and theoretical studies to reveal the intrinsic Raman spectrum of atomically thin boron nitride.[77]
 It reveals that atomically thin boron nitride without interaction with a substrate has a G band frequency similar to that of bulk hexagonal boron nitride, but strain induced by the substrate can cause Raman shifts.
-Nevertheless, the Raman intensity of G band of atomically thin boron nitride can be used to estimate layer thickness and sample quality.STMnm-2.JPG.
-The center of each ring corresponds to the center of the pores]] Oil_absorption_by_BN_aerogel.jpg by BN aerogel.
+Nevertheless, the Raman intensity of G band of atomically thin boron nitride can be used to estimate layer thickness and sample quality..
+The center of each ring corresponds to the center of the pores]] by BN aerogel.
 Cyclohexane is stained with Sudan II red dye and is floating on water.
 Bottom: reuse of the aerogel after burning in air.[78]]]

 Boron nitride nanomesh

 Boron nitride nanomesh is a nanostructured two-dimensional material.
 It consists of a single BN layer, which forms by self-assembly a highly regular mesh after high-temperature exposure of a clean rhodium[79] or ruthenium[80] surface to borazine under ultra-high vacuum.
 The nanomesh looks like an assembly of hexagonal pores.
 The distance between two pore centers is 3.2 nm and the pore diameter is ~2 nm.
 Other terms for this material are boronitrene or white graphene.[81]

 The boron nitride nanomesh is not only stable to decomposition under vacuum,[82] air[83] and some liquids,[84][85] but also up to temperatures of 800 °C.[86] In addition, it shows the extraordinary ability to trap molecules[87] and metallic clusters[88] which have similar sizes to the nanomesh pores, forming a well-ordered array.
-These characteristics promise interesting applications of the nanomesh in areas like catalysis, surface functionalisation, spintronics, quantum computing and data storage media like hard drives.[89]Flame_test_of_buckypapers.jpg and BN nanotube buckypaper.[90]]]
+These characteristics promise interesting applications of the nanomesh in areas like catalysis, surface functionalisation, spintronics, quantum computing and data storage media like hard drives.[89] and BN nanotube buckypaper.[90]]]

 Boron nitride nanotubes